About this Artist

 Ludovic was Chief Conductor of La Monnaie for three years (2012-2014).
-During this time, he conducted several new productions including La Clemenza di Tito, Jenůfa, and Pelléas et Mélisande.
-Concert performances, both in Brussels and Aix-en-Provence, included repertoire by Beethoven, Stravinsky, Britten, Webern, and Alfred Bruneau.
+During this time, he conducted several new productions including La Clemenza di Tito, Jenufa, and Pelléas et Mélisande, as well as concert performances in both Brussels and at the Aix-en-Provence Easter Festival.

 Trained as a violinist, Ludovic studied conducting at the Pierre Monteux School (USA) and later in London at both the Royal Academy of Music and Royal College of Music.
 Ludovic is Affiliate Professor at the University of Washington School of Music in Seattle and was elected a Fellow of the Royal Academy of Music in 2014.